Baby monitors provide anxious new parents with peace of mind, but traditional audio alerts do little to help those with hearing impairments.

-- It does not feature any dynamic visual or vibration indicators.
+- Doesn't feature any dynamic visual or vibration indicators.

 What we love

-- A five-bar light-up sound indicator bar lets you know when the baby is making noise.
+- A five-bar light-up sound indicator bar lets you know when baby is making noise.

-- The battery lasts for over 18 hours on a single charge.
+- Battery lasts for over 18 hours on a single charge.

-- A reliable vibration alert lets deaf mothers and fathers know when their baby is crying.
+- Reliable vibration alert lets deaf mothers and fathers know when baby is crying.